-A career in private security offers a fast-paced, in-demand role protecting people and property.
-This guide breaks down the clear, state-regulated path to becoming a licensed security guard in South Carolina.
-With the national median pay for security guards at $38,370 per year as of May 2024, according to the U.S. Bureau of Labor Statistics, starting your career in the Palmetto State is a straightforward process that begins with getting hired.
+A career in private security offers a stable, in-demand role protecting people and property.
+This guide breaks down the clear, state-regulated path to becoming a registered security guard in South Carolina.
+The mean annual salary for security guards in South Carolina was $36,030 per year as of May 2024, according to the U.S. Bureau of Labor Statistics,.

 You can be disqualified for a felony conviction, any conviction for a crime of moral turpitude, not being a legal U.S. resident, or failing the required drug test.

-Becoming a security guard in South Carolina is a straightforward process with opportunities for growth and advancement.
-With the right training program and certification, you can secure jobs in corporate offices, hospitals, event security, and more.
+Becoming a security guard in South Carolina is a clear, employer-sponsored process with opportunities for growth and advancement.
+With the right training and SLED registration, you can secure a stable job in corporate offices, hospitals, event security, and more.

-Start your journey today by exploring classes on Dreambound and taking that first step toward a rewarding career in private security!
+Start your journey today by exploring classes on Dreambound and taking the first step toward a rewarding career in private security!

 Are you exploring diverse professional opportunities?
 Take a closer look at these resources that Dreambound has written to help in your search.